If the Law Library doesn't own what you need in print or online:

 First Step: Search BobCat, the catalog of Bobst Library (the main NYU library).
 If Bobst also doesn't have what you need, you have two options.

-Option 1: Placing an inter-library loan request: NYU Law faculty and students can place ILL requests for materials not available through the NYU Law Library or Bobst Library.
-Click on the FAQs to learn how long ILL requests normally take, what materials are generally not available through interlibrary loan (e.g., the whole issue of a journal), where Law Library patrons items should pick up and return ILL items, and so on.
+Option 1: Place an inter-library loan request if the item is not available at NYU Law Library or Bobst Library.
+Click on the FAQs to learn more about ILL--i.e. how long ILL requests normally take, what materials are generally not available through interlibrary loan and so on.

 Can't find a print item that Julius indicates is available in the NYU Law Library?
 Not on the shelf?
 Here are three strategies to try: